doubotis/php-rest-wrapper/README.md

 Some main features this java wrapper have :
 * Code of all requests are separated by files
 * Using reflexion to make coding easier
+* Handle XML and JSON responses.
+You use arrays, the Wrapper does the conversion.

 ## How to use